a close look of baked mini quiche in a white ceramic baking dish

 They’re easy to prepare, perfectly portioned, and high in protein and nutrients.
 Each mini dish bakes to golden perfection — crisp at the edges, soft and cheesy.

 Because they’re baked individually, they make a gorgeous, restaurant-style presentation while keeping all the homey comfort of a frittata.
-You can prepare them for a quick weekday breakfast or serve them as a brunch platter with roasted peppers, hummus, or fresh salad.
+You can prepare them for a quick weekday breakfast or serve them as part of a brunch platter with roasted peppers, hummus, or a fresh salad.

 Egg–Cholesterol Myths and Facts